balena-io/balena-cli/doc/cli.markdown

 Only show system logs.
 This can be used in combination with --service.
 Only valid when pushing to a local mode device.

+#### --env &#60;env&#62;

+When performing a push to device, run the built containers with environment variables provided with this argument.
+Environment variables can be applied to individual services by adding their service name before the argument, separated by a colon, e.g:
+	--env main:MY_ENV=value
+Note that if the service name cannot be found in the composition, the entire left hand side of the = character will be treated as the variable name.

 # Settings